casdoor/casdoor-website/docs/token/overview.md

 - **JWT**: includes all User fields in the token payload
 - **JWT-Empty**: includes only non-empty User fields
-- **JWT-Custom**: includes the custom User Token fields you select (you can choose attributes in the Token fields)
+- **JWT-Custom**: includes the custom User Token fields you select (choose attributes in the Token fields)
 - **JWT-Standard**: includes standard OIDC claims (email, phone, gender, address) in OIDC-compliant format

 :::info